-in
+in , ,

-Leek seedlings started in a greenhouse
+Leek seedlings

-Leeks are generally classified according to their main season of maturity—in other words, how quickly a variety reaches harvest stage.
+Leeks are generally classified according to their main season of maturity—in other words, how quickly a variety reaches the harvest stage.
 Planting times roughly correspond to harvest times although there is some overlap.

 There are early, mid-season, and late-season leeks.
 Early varieties planted in spring will be ready in summer or autumn; mid-season varieties planted in summer will be ready in fall or early winter, and late-season varieties planted in summer or fall will be ready for harvest in late winter or the following spring.

-Earlier varieties are generally taller, paler, and have longer white shafts; they are also less hardy.
+Earlier varieties are generally taller, paler, and have long white shafts; they are also less hardy.
 Later varieties are shorter and broader with less white shaft and often blue-green leaves; they are also hardier.

 When to sow leeks seeds